Followers

 Nancy's gravestone

-Our "Hart of the South" was commemorated by the state she fought so hard to help liberate.
-A Georgia highway, city, lake, and county are named after her.
-And the Daughters of the American Revolution recognized this fighting lady by erecting a replica of her cabin on the Broad River using some of the original stones.
+Our "Hart of the South" was honored by the state she worked so hard to help free.
+A highway, city, lake, and county in Georgia are named for her.
+The Daughters of the American Revolution marked her bravery by placing a replica of her cabin on the Broad River, built with some of the original stones.

 Nancy Hart Monument, Hart Co., GA